venkatsaipalla/React-Js/Appointments App/README.md

 The app must have the following functionalities

-- Initially, the list of comments should be zero and the inputs fields should be empty
+- Initially, the list of appointments should be empty and the title input and date input should be empty
-- When non-empty values are provided and **Add Comment** button is clicked,
+- When non-empty values are provided for title and date and the **Add** button is clicked,
-  - A new comment should be added to the list of comments
+  - A new appointment should be added to the list of appointments
-  - The comments count should be incremented by one
-  - The value of the input fields for name and comment should be updated to their initial values
+  - The value inside the input elements for title and date should be updated to their initial values
-- When the **Like** button of a comment is clicked, if the image for **Like** is
+- When the **Star** on an appointment is clicked, the appointment should be starred
-  - [Like](https://assets.ccbp.in/frontend/react-js/comments-app/like-img.png) image, then it should be changed to the [Liked](https://assets.ccbp.in/frontend/react-js/comments-app/liked-img.png) image
-  - [Liked](https://assets.ccbp.in/frontend/react-js/comments-app/liked-img.png) image, then it should be changed to the [Like](https://assets.ccbp.in/frontend/react-js/comments-app/like-img.png) image
+- The status of the **Starred** filter is updated by clicking on it
+- When the **Starred** filter is active, all the starred appointments should be filtered and displayed
-- When the **Delete** button of a comment is clicked, the comment should be deleted from the list of comments and the comments count should be decremented by one
+- When the **Starred** filter is inactive, the list of all appointments should be displayed
 </details>

 <details>